Nationals hit 4 straight homers in 8th to stun Padres 5-2

+SAN DIEGO (AP) — With four swings in the span of seven pitches, the Washington Nationals put on a stunning power display that made major league history.

-SAN DIEGO (AP) — Howie Kendrick, Trea Turner, Adam Eaton and Anthony Rendon hit consecutive home runs off Craig Stammen with one out in the eighth inning and Stephen Strasburg beat his hometown team again as the Washington Nationals defeated the San Diego Padres 5-2 Sunday.
+Howie Kendrick, Trea Turner, Adam Eaton and Anthony Rendon hit consecutive home runs off former Washington reliever Craig Stammen with one out in the eighth inning to lift Stephen Strasburg to another victory against his hometown San Diego Padres, 5-2 on Sunday.

 The Nationals became the first team in major league history to accomplish the feat twice, according to the Elias Sports Bureau.
-The other time was July 27, 2017, against Milwaukee.
+The other time was July 27, 2017, against Milwaukee, when Brian Goodwin, Wilmer Difo, Bryce Harper and Ryan Zimmerman followed with long home runs.

 With the score tied at 1, Kendrick was pinch-hitting for Strasburg (7-3) when he started the homer parade with a shot to left, his 11th.
 Turner followed with a drive to center, his fourth, and Eaton’s homer just cleared the wall in center, his sixth.
 Fans began booing then, and piled on after Rendon homered to right-center, his 12th.

-The homers came in a span of seven pitches by Stammen (4-3), who was the fourth Padres pitcher to throw on a “bullpen day.”
+Stammen (4-3) was the fourth of five Padres pitcher to throw on a “bullpen day.”
+He pitched with Washington from 2009-2015 and signed with San Diego prior to the 2017 season.

 Kendrick’s homer went 421 feet, Turner’s 425, Eaton’s 402 and Rendon’s 391.